alex-necsoiu/defi-stablecoin/README.md

 ## 📝 License

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+---

+## 📬 Contact

+For questions, issues, or support, please open an [issue](https://github.com/yourusername/defi-stablecoin/issues) or contact [Alex Necsoiu](mailto:your.email@example.com).

 ---